-For an overview of this issue, see Lori Ketcham, Skip Counsel Issues in NLRB ULP Investigations, 16 No. 1 Prof. Law.
+The General Counsel's policies with respect to unfair labor practice investigations are set forth in the NLRB Casehandling Manual (Part 1), Sec.
+10058, and periodically in GC Memoranda.
+See also Lori Ketcham, Skip Counsel Issues in NLRB ULP Investigations, 16 No. 1 Prof. Law.
 18, 20 (2005).